Independent software vendor (ISV) licensing

 In non-production installations, you must start the database synchronization process from Visual Studio.

-After the configuration key is enabled, the button become visible, as shown in the following screen shot.
+After the configuration key is enabled, the button becomes visible, as shown in the following screenshot.

 Protection best practices